ramhoj/time-zone-article/README.md

 ## Working with multiple user time zones

 Many systems needs to support users entering and viewing time information in a variety of time zones.
 To achieve this you need to store each user's time zone (probably just one of the time zone string names found in `rake time:zones:all`).
-Then to actually use that time zone the most common pattern is to simply create a private method in your ActionController and run it as an around filter.
+Then to actually use that time zone the most common pattern is to simply create a private method in your ActionController and run it as an around action.

-    around_filter :user_time_zone, :if => :current_user
+    around_action :user_time_zone, if: :current_user

     def user_time_zone(&block)
       Time.use_zone(current_user.time_zone, &block)
     end

 This will do the same thing as `config.time_zone` but on a per request basis.
 I still recommend to change the default `config.time_zone` to a time zone that is a good default for your users.
-(Thank you Matt Bridges for pointing out the potential problems with using a before_filter instead of an around_filter.)
+(Thank you Matt Bridges for pointing out the potential problems with using a before_filter instead of an around_action.)

 ## Testing